Planning on Starting a Business?

 3. Why would your customers buy from you, rather than from another supplier?

 Whatever type of business run you will have competitors, so your customers will look for reasons why they would buy from you rather than someone else.
-Never assume than you customers’ buying decisions will be made purely on price; in most cases they will look at price but make their decision based on value.
+Never assume that you customers’ buying decisions will be made purely on price; in most cases they will look at price but make their decision based on value.

 Find out what your customers will want from you and what it is that will differentiate you from your competitors; is it convenience, speed of delivery, reliability, an enjoyable customer experience, quality or something else?